danvergara/dblab/docs/usage.md

 If you want to use this feature, `--config` is mandatory and `--cfg-name` may be omitted.
 The config file can store one or multiple database connection sections under the `database` field. `database` is an array, previously was an object only able to store a single connection section at a time.

-We strongly encourgae you to adopt the new format as of `v0.18.0`. `--cfg-name` takes the name of the desired database section to connect with.
+We strongly encourage you to adopt the new format as of `v0.18.0`. `--cfg-name` takes the name of the desired database section to connect with.
 It can be omitted and its default values will be the first item on the array.

 As of `v0.21.0`, ssl connections options are supported in the config file.